YukeHuang123/AntiScam/items/report.md

    * *Objective:*
       * To efficiently store and retrieve information about scam cases that users have read, we implemented a custom TreeHashMap in LRUCache.
 Each time a user reads a new scam case, its details are stored in this TreeHashMap.
 Additionally, we use a custom doubly-linked list to keep track of the order in which users have read the scam cases, allowing the historical interface to display these cases in the order of reading.
 This design effectively forms an LRUCache structure with a fixed capacity of 100 cases.
 Once this capacity is filled, the earliest read case will be pushed to make room for a new scam case upon its addition.
       * Every activity which is trying to use cache firstly use [getInstance()](https://gitlab.cecs.anu.edu.au/u7558707/ga-23s2/-/blob/main/src/app/src/main/java/com/example/antiscam/tool/HistoryCache.java#L16), then use [getCache()](https://gitlab.cecs.anu.edu.au/u7558707/ga-23s2/-/blob/main/src/app/src/main/java/com/example/antiscam/tool/HistoryCache.java#L24) and [setCache()](https://gitlab.cecs.anu.edu.au/u7558707/ga-23s2/-/blob/main/src/app/src/main/java/com/example/antiscam/tool/HistoryCache.java#L28) to get and update cache in the local files of phones or simulators.
+      * When any scam case is deleted in the `Profile`, the local cache will also remove it, making the local history works fine.
    * *Code Locations: defined in [Class LRUCache](https://gitlab.cecs.anu.edu.au/u7558707/ga-23s2/-/blob/main/src/app/src/main/java/com/example/antiscam/tool/LRUCache.java)*
    * *Reasons:*
       * Frequently accessed data can be retrieved rapidly from memory, avoiding the need to reload from a database or another store, thus significantly reducing data access latency.
 Users can conveniently view the scam cases they've most recently read without the wait of extensive loading or retrieval processes.